Once common in Shropshire, curlew numbers have declined by 77% in 20 years.

 What can be done to save them?

-Shropshire Wildlife Trust is now fundraising to roll out curlew protection to key areas in the Clee Hills, the Clun Forest, the Stretton Hills, Oswestry Hills and the north Shropshire Mosses.
-We will be working with community wildlife groups, the Curlew Country Project, National Trust, Natural England, RSPB and Shropshire Ornithological Society.
+Shropshire Wildlife Trust is fundraising will continue to help curlews in key areas in the Clee Hills, the Clun Forest, the Stretton Hills, Oswestry Hills and the north Shropshire Mosses through the work of Curlew Country.
+Improving habitat is key in ensuring that these unique wading birds do not disappear from the Shropshire landscape completely.

-Please use the form below to make a donation to this exciting initiative and help us halt the decline.
+Please use the form below to make a donation.

 The eerie, 'cur-lee' call of the curlew is a recognisable sound of wet grasslands, moorlands, farmland and coasts.
 Its long,…

 From grunts and groans, to 'purring' and 'piglet squealing', the Water rail is more often heard than it is seen!…

 Little ringed plover

 The Little ringed plover first nested in the UK in 1938, but has since moved in happily!
 It has taken advantage of an increase in man-…